milworm/gulp-trim-fn/README.md

 ## Gulp module to trim private methods/properties in JS files.

 ### Introduction
-gulp-trim-fn is a small gulp module that obfuscates your private functions in js files (babel-generated code is supported) in order to protect your code.
+gulp-trim-fn is a small gulp module that obfuscates private functions/properties (with "_"-prefix in their names) in js files (babel-generated code is supported) in order to protect your code.

 [![Support](https://supporterhq.com/api/b/399936c021d5111d90001de85283a4b5/gulp-trim-fn)](https://supporterhq.com/support/399936c021d5111d90001de85283a4b5/gulp-trim-fn)